klangs34/weather-dashboard/README.md

 ## Installation options
 1. Fork the respository
-1. Use git clone from the CLI to clone the remote repository
+1. download the repository or use git clone from the CLI to clone the remote repository